Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Selection and appointment of civil servants: A historical background

-Starting from the late \Ming dynasty, candidates were appointed randomly to compatible jobs by drawing them from tubes.
-Though it might seem odd to randomly assign civil servants to posts, it is a way by which the emperor could essentially eliminate the possibility that local clans would extend their power by influencing these assignments, without taking on the decisions himself.
+Starting from the late \Ming dynasty, candidates were assigned to compatible posts through publicly observable lots-drawing, in which job titles were placed into tubes and drawn at random.
+Though it might seem odd to randomly assign civil servants to posts, it is a way by which the emperor could essentially mitigate the ability of local clans extending their power by influencing these assignments, without taking on the decisions himself.
 On the other hand, the lack of criteria when deciding individual assignments reduces the ability of matching highly qualified candidates to higher-level jobs.
 It seems, however, that randomness was gradually accepted as a desirable property from the late sixteenth century onward.\footnote{Random assignments have a surprising history in the political sphere.
 As early as the democratic period of ancient Athens, random assignments were used to select citizens to serve in the Boule (a council appointed to run the daily affairs of the city) and various state offices, through a randomization device known as Kleroterion \citep{headlam1891election}.
 In recent years, political scientists have also advocated for a lot-drawing procedure for assigning EU commissioners \citep{buchstein2009randomizing}.}